“Well-behaved women rarely make history”

 Meet Carrie Reichardt’s alter ego – Unfit Mother

 TOPIA enters the mosaic house – and mind – of the punk provocateur and craftivist who champions badass women on walls all around the world

-How would you react if the father of your kids sent you a message asking if you’d mind him creating an artwork called ‘Unfit Mother’ – while you were busy looking after them seven days a week?
+How would you react if the father of your children sent you a message asking if you’d mind him creating an artwork called ‘Unfit Mother’ – while you were busy looking after the kids seven days a week?
 Mosaic artist-provocateur Carrie Reichardt got mad, then she got busy, mining that seam and championing some badly behaved women in her unique punk style.